Storms bring down trees at Masters, play halted in 2nd round

 Brooks Koepka was the leader at 12 under when play stopped, taking advantage of fortuitous tee times that left him in the clubhouse long before the storms arrived.
 Jon Rahm was three shots back in second but had nine holes still to play, while U.S. Amateur champion Sam Bennett had finished his second round and was 8 under for the championship.

+Rain is expected to continue throughout the weekend with high temperatures plummeting into the 50s for Saturday.

+“Weather can be interesting, especially when you get storms coming in,” said defending champion Scottie Scheffler, who struggled to a 3-over 75 on Friday and was 1 under for the championship.
+“So we’ll see what happens.”

-AP Sports Writers Steve Reed and Doug Ferguson contributed to this report.
+AP Sports Writers Steve Reed, Doug Ferguson and Paul Newberry contributed to this report.

 AP golf: https://apnews.com/hub/golf and https://twitter.com/AP_Sports